Audience Targeting in Feature Flags

 Both the target rules and conditions consist of a combination of property name + operator + property value.

-For example, if you want to target Android users among mobile operating systems in a situation where users' operating systems are being collected via the property key osName, you can create the following combination.
+For example, to target Android users among mobile operating systems, assuming users' operating systems are collected via the property key osName, you can create the following combination:

 • Property Key: osName